Takeshi-Sakamoto5/Natural-Language-OS/README.md

 Kou — Utilitarian Maximizer

-These modules are not personalities.
+These are not personalities — they are processing pipelines.
-They are processing pipelines with isolated reference frames.

-Why exactly six?
+Why six?

-The six-module design represents six distinct cognitive axes:
+Because they represent six distinct cognitive axes:

 abstract